-The titanium Apple Watch may cost more, but that doesn't mean it's better
+Apple Watch Aluminum vs Titanium: Which should you buy?

 - If you want a look that's more fashion jewelry than fitness focused, the brushed titanium has a more elegant look.

-- If you gotta have gold, you gotta have aluminum (or stainless steel).
+- If you gotta have color, you gotta have aluminum.

 - If you want GPS-only, you'll have to choose aluminum.
 Titanium isn't available without cellular capabilities (though you don't have to sign up for a cellular plan).

-- If cost is a deciding factor, the aluminum Apple Watch Series 5 is $400 cheaper than the titanium model.
-For that matter, you can get the Series 3 for a song at only $199.
+- If cost is a deciding factor, the aluminum Apple Watch is much cheaper than the titanium model.
+You can get the Series 3 for only $199 (opens in new tab).

 Newest look